What are the best double glazing windows companies?

 How to find the best local double glazing installer near me

-Double glazing is one of the most popular home improvement methods, but there are horror stories of poor fittings, noisy vents and even long-term damage to the home.
-As we said earlier, it’s best to gather quotes from both national and local windows installers.
-Most local and national installers will supply the same or similar products – you should focus more on the company’s reputation and customer service.
-Before deciding on an installer, consider the following factors:
+As we noted previously, it’s best to gather quotes from both national and local windows installers.
+Most of them supply the same or similar products, so you should focus on company reputation and customer service when comparing prospective providers.
+Before choosing an installer, consider the following factors.

 1. Experience

 Look for a company that has been in business for several years – the longer, the better.
-Longevity is a good indicator of expertise and reliability.
+Longevity is a good indicator of expertise and reliability, both of which are valuable during installation and ongoing support.

 2. Customer feedback

-Customer reviews made up the bulk of our research.
-It’s important to read all customer reviews and testimonials on third-party sites before making a decision.
-The company’s response to negative reviews should also factor into the decision.
-If they show willingness to put right any issues, you can assume their aftercare service is up to scratch, whereas a negative response can be a warning sign.
+Read all the customer reviews and testimonials you can on third-party websites before choosing an installer.
+Some negative reviews are inevitable, but the company’s response to criticism will give you an insight into their level of professionalism.
+If they show willingness to put right any issues, you can assume their aftercare service is up to scratch.
+You can usually take an argumentative response as a warning sign.

 3. Portfolio of work

-Local installers might keep pictures of their completed projects to show prospective customers, or they might even be able to tell you which houses in your neighbourhood they’ve worked on so you can have a look at the quality of the windows and installation for yourself.
-You can also reach out on community groups on social media for recommendations and feedback about the company from people who live in your area.
+Local installers might keep photos of their completed projects to show prospective customers.
+They might even be able to tell you which houses in your neighbourhood they’ve worked on so you can have a look at the quality of the windows and installation for yourself.
+Look for a gallery or portfolio page on the company’s website, and find their social media profiles to search for examples of their completed work.

 4. FENSA registration

-Always ensure that the company is FENSA-registered and compliant with building regulations.
-This will save you time and money registering your window installation (as the company will do this for you) and provides peace of mind that the company has been thoroughly vetted.
+Always ensure the company is FENSA-registered and compliant with building regulations.
+This will save you time and money because the company will register your window installation for you.
+It will also give you peace of mind knowing that the company has been thoroughly vetted.
+The company should provide a FENSA certificate upon completing your double glazing installation.

 5. Security

-Windows are an easy access point for burglars.
-Ensure that your installer provides a multi-lock point system or other security measures that protect your home.
+Windows can be an easy access point for burglars.
+Ensure that your installer provides a multipoint lock system or other security measures that protect your home.

 6. Guarantees

-All glaziers must offer a minimum 10-year guarantee on their labour and materials.
-The longer the guarantee period, the better.
+All UK glaziers must offer a minimum 10-year guarantee on their labour and materials.
+Longer guarantee periods are even better.

 7. Value for money

+Make sure the installer provides a free quote with no obligation.
 Value for money and price transparency are important.
 It’s not unusual for companies to inspect a home before providing a quote, but they shouldn’t charge for every little inspection or hide extra costs in the fine print.
-Windows quotes should be provided with no obligation.

 Energy efficiency gradings explained